About the Paralegal Advanced Competency Exam® (PACE®)

 RP's becoming subject to a second suspension pursuant to Section 6 of the Manual.

-The PACE Standards Committee will provide written notice to the RP (via certified mail) of the pending action, grounds for pending action, effective date of action, right to respond to allegations (60 days, in writing, with supporting documents), and deliberation schedule.
+The PACE Standards Committee will provide written notice to the RP (via e-mail) of the pending action, grounds for pending action, effective date of action, right to respond to allegations (60 days, in writing, with supporting documents), and deliberation schedule.

 Foundation for the Advancement of the Paralegal Profession